jundalisay/superblist/content/en/research/socrates/phaedo/chapter-1.md

 {{< /r >}}

 {{< l a="Socrates" >}}
 Tell him that I had no idea of rivalling him or his poems as it is no easy task.
-I wanted to purge away a scruple about the meaning of certain dreams.
+I wanted to settle the meaning of certain dreams.
 I have often dreamt that I should compose music.
-The same dream told me to cultivate and make music.
 I thought this was only for encouraging me into philosophy, which has been the pursuit of my life, and is the noblest and best of music.

-The dream was bidding me do what I was already doing, in the same way that the competitor in a race is bidden by the spectators to run when he is already running.
-But I was not certain of this, for the dream might have meant music in the popular sense of the word, and being under sentence of death, and the festival giving me a respite, I thought that it would be safer for me to satisfy the scruple, and, in obedience to the dream, to compose a few verses before I departed.
+The dream was bidding me do what I was already doing, in the same way that a runner in a race is bidden by the spectators to keep on running.

+But I was not sure.
+The dream might have meant music in the popular sense.
+Being under sentence of death, and the festival giving me a respite, I thought that it would be safer to satisfy the dream and compose a few verses before I departed.

-And first I made a hymn in honour of the god of the festival, and then considering that a poet, if he is really to be a poet, should not only put together words, but should invent stories, and that I have no invention, I took some fables of Aesop, which I had ready at hand and which I knew—they were the first I came upon—and turned them into verse.
+First I made a hymn in honour of the god of the festival.
+Then I took some fables of Aesop, which I knew and turned them into verse.
 Tell this to Evenus, Cebes, and bid him be of good cheer; say that I would have him come after me if he be a wise man, and not tarry; and that to-day I am likely to be going, for the Athenians say that I must.
 {{< /l >}}

 {{< r a="Simmias" >}}